 Good quality factual information can often be useful for members wishing to better understand the financial products or strategies available to them.
-This interactive online e-learning course is designed specifically to support staff who provide information directly to members.
+This interactive online course is designed specifically to support staff who provide information directly to members.
 It looks at what factual information and financial product advice are, the differences between them, and ways of providing quality factual information whilst avoiding providing financial product advice when you are not licensed to do so.

 What’s covered in the course?